 If you keep that in mind and develop your ads around that intent, you can make a ton of money from Facebook ads (and people will absolutely buy from Facebook ads).

 Where I usually recommend people start on Facebook (because it’s one of the easiest places to start) is to use broad targeting with a piece of content and then to retarget everyone who clicks or inter-reacts with that content with a direct offer.

 It’s way better to look at online advertising as a holistic system rather than a Facebook Ads vs. Google Adwords kind of thing.
-That’s why I develop business formulas that help the power of both systems work together to create a simple formula to give you a much better chance at success.
+That’s why we develop business formulas that help the power of both systems work together to create a simple formula to give you a much better chance at success:

 For instance – if you’re selling a waterproofing agent to use in your tent while camping you could write a listicle about “12 Ways to Stay Dry (and Not Get Bored) When Camping in the Rain”.

 Then you target the largest audience possible on Facebook with terms like camping and every other camping related term you can think of piled into a single audience.
 With a good article and broad targeting, you can get people to your site for pennies.

 Present a Direct Offer to Interested Customers

 You can use Facebook to create three custom audiences.